Fire services

 More information:

 Never let your card out of your sight.
-This includes when you pay in restaurants.
+Cover your PIN when you use it.

 Beware of scams and confidence tricks.